pingidentity/pf-authn-js-widget/docs/redirectless.md

 authnWidget.initRedirectless(config);
 ```
 ## Configuration object
-There are two options for creating the configuration object to initiate the redirectless flow:
+There are multiple options for creating the configuration object to initiate the redirectless flow:
 1. Create a configuration object that contains the `onAuthorizationSuccess` function and the required attributes (such as `client_id`, `response_type`, etc.) used by the internal authorization request function.
+1. Create a configuration object containing the `onAuthorizationSuccess` function with the `interactWith` attribute set to `PfAuthnWidget.INTERACT_WITH_USER_AUTHZ`.
+This configuration initiates the Authentication API Widget to interact with the OAuth 2.0 Device Authorization's User Authorization endpoint.
-2. Create a configuration object that contains the `onAuthorizationRequest` and `onAuthorizationSuccess` functions.
+1. Create a configuration object that contains the `onAuthorizationRequest` and `onAuthorizationSuccess` functions.

 Use option 1 for most deployments.
 Use option 2 for advanced use-cases.